 In this legend, a beautiful woman appears from the lake to a local sheep herder.
 She promises him riches upon their marriage.
 Though, the sheep herder must agree to two conditions.

 There are different versions, some more innocent than others, on how he comes to strike her three times.
-When he does, she walks out and into the lake, calling all the animals with her.
+Of course he eventually does.
+When this happens, she walks out and into the lake, calling all the animals with her.

 The view from the lake is gorgeous, but the view from the top of the Carmarthen Fans is breathtaking.
 The path is steep at a few places, but well defined.
 Once you are at the top, you can follow the path along the ridge for varying views.